syncfusion-content/maui-docs/MAUI/PDF-Viewer/Sticky-Notes.md

 ## Sticky note annotation settings

 In the sticky note annotation mode, the annotation will be added with a default appearance.
 You can modify the annotation after it has been added to the pages.
-However, if you need to define the appearance before adding sticky note annotations to the document, you can change its default settings using the [SfPdfViewer.AnnotationSettings.StickyNote](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html#Syncfusion_Maui_PdfViewer_SfPdfViewer_AnnotationSettings) For that, you need to obtain the default sticky note annotation settings.
+However, if you need to define the appearance before adding sticky note annotations to the document, you can change its default settings using theÂ [SfPdfViewer.AnnotationSettings.StickyNote](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html#Syncfusion_Maui_PdfViewer_SfPdfViewer_AnnotationSettings) For that, you need to obtain the default sticky note annotation settings.

 The following example explains how to obtain the default sticky note annotation settings and modify some of their properties.
 Similarly, you can modify all the other properties.